jeffknupp/blog/in_progress/hardest_revisited.md

 Alternately, the `Manager` class can be used to manage access to shared state by way of *proxy* objects.
-The `Manager` takes the data you want to be shared and creates proxies for them.
-To code interacting with these proxy objects, they appear identical to the underlying data being shared.
+The `Manager` takes the data to be shared and creates proxies of them.
+Code interacting with these proxy objects is written as if it were interacting with the underlying data itself.
 All access and modification of the proxy object, however, goes through the `Manager`.

 One advantage of the `Manager` over shared memory is that the `Manager` need to reside on the same physicall machine as the processes using the proxy objects.
 Of course, that means that using a `Manager` is slower than shared memory (even when everything is on the same machine).

-And now, with the state-sharing methods provided by `multiprocessing`, we've come full circle.
-The benefits of using separate processes for concurrency vanish.
-Once we introduce shared state, we are subject to all of the headaches associated with multi-threaded code.
+Now, with the state-sharing methods provided by `multiprocessing`, we've come full circle.
+The burden of managing synchronization when using  separate processes for  concurrency essentially is place back on the developer.
+Once shared state, is introduced, the developer is subject to all the attendant headaches associated with multi-threaded code.

-But there's a silver lining: we can actually make progress on multiple threads of execution simultaneously.
+But there's a silver lining: processes can make progress on multiple threads of execution simultaneously.
 Since a parent process doesn't share the GIL with its child processes, *all* processes can execute simultaneously (subject to the constraints of the hardware and OS).